nataliadiotto/pet-shelter-springboot-refactoring/README.md

 - Address

 🔍 Filter by **type (dog/cat)** first and then, combine up to **2 criteria**.
 Results are displayed in a readable format.
+🧠 Implemented using the Strategy Pattern:
+Each search criterion (e.g., filter by name, age, or breed) is encapsulated as a strategy.
+This promotes code extensibility and clean separation of logic, making it easier to add new filters or modify behavior.

 📋 Example of filtering cats by gender: